Scheduled MonumentsEnglandDeer shelter in Auckland Castle deer park

 What is Deer shelter in Auckland Castle deer park?

-Deer shelter in Auckland Castle deer park is a structure associated with the historic deer park that formed part of the extensive estates of the Prince Bishops of Durham.
+Deer shelter in Auckland Castle deer park is a stone structure located within the historic deer park associated with Auckland Castle near Bishop Auckland in County Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011641.

 Who is responsible for protecting Deer shelter in Auckland Castle deer park?